hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/ProtocolSchema.md

 <dt>URL: String (Optional)
 <dd>A URL to which the user is directed to complete the account creation
 request.
+<dt>EnvelopedAccountHostAssignment: Enveloped<AccountHostAssignment> (Optional)
+<dd>The enveloped assignment describing how the client should
+discover the host and encrypt data to it.
 </dl>
 ##Transaction: UnbindAccount